tvallotton/cryptomkt-rs/README.md

 # [UNOFFICIAL] Criptomarket API

-This fork of [gallegogt/cryptomkt-rs](https://github.com/gallegogt/cryptomkt-rs).
+This is a fork of [gallegogt/cryptomkt-rs](https://github.com/gallegogt/cryptomkt-rs).
 It allows do make non blocking calls.

 # Examples